Hip Dysplasia in Dogs: What It Is and How It’s Managed

 What Is the Best Dog Food for Hip Dysplasia?

-Food is essential for helping dogs recover and regain strength for normal activity.
+Food helps dogs recover and regain strength.
 Diets with joint supplements, healthy fats, calcium, and phosphorus are good options to start with.
-The easiest way to provide these is by using specially formulated foods.
+The easiest way to provide the nutrients your dog needs.

-If you prefer more natural options, you can include salmon, bone broth, and leafy greens such as spinach and kale.
+If you prefer more natural options, try out salmon, bone broth, spinach, and kale.
 These foods contain healthy fats, protein, collagen, and minerals to support joint health.

 Can Hip Dysplasia in Dogs Be Prevented?